TheLDB/BetterCounting/README.md

 ## How does it work?

 ### Registering/Deleting Channels
-If you're an Administrator, you have the abillity to register and delete channels!
+If you're an Administrator, you have the abillity to register and delete *multiple* channels!

 ![Register Screenshot](public/register.png)
 To register a new channel, simply run /register [channelName]